Nemenick/CFM/README.md

 ## 2. Start to predict the polarities:

 The built-in script currently supports the data formats: mseed, sac.
-If you need to
+If you need to....

 - Example of usage: